Raphire/Win11Debloat/README.md

 ### The windows 10 default settings will:
 - Remove all bloatware apps from [this list](#these-apps-will-be-deleted-by-default).
 - Disable telemetry, diagnostic data & targeted ads.
-- Disable bing in windows search.
+- Disable bing & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This may change your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
 - Hide the Chat (meet now) & Widget (news and interests) icons from the taskbar.